cllopes/reactathon/material/4_routing/readme.md

 ### Do you always need a router?

-Not every application will need a full blown routing solution and there are many articles on the topic of if your app needs one:
+Not every application will need a full blown routing solution here are a few articles on this topic discussing if your app needs one:

 [James K Nelson -- Do I Even Need A Routing Library](http://jamesknelson.com/even-need-routing-library/)